yiqingguobuaa/tactile/publications.md

 ### Conference Papers

 [10] Y. Guo, K. Mokany, C. Ong, P. Moghadam, S. Ferrier, and S. R. Levick (2022).
 Quantitative assessment of DESIS hyperspectral data for plant biodiversity estimation in Australia.
-In _Proceedings of the 2022 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 1744–1747.
+In _Proceedings of the 2022 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 1744--1747.

 [9] Y. Guo, X. Jia, D. Paull, J. Zhang, A. Farooq, X. Chen, and M. N. Islam (2019).
 A drone-based sensing system to support satellite image analysis for rice farm mapping.
-In _Proceedings of the 2019 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 9376–9379.
+In _Proceedings of the 2019 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 9376--9379.

 [8] Y. Guo, X. Jia, and D. Paull (2018).
 Mapping of rice varieties with Sentinel-2 data via deep CNN learning in spectral and time domains.
-In _Proceedings of the 2018 International Conference on Digital Image Computing: Techniques and Applications (DICTA)_, 794–800.
+In _Proceedings of the 2018 International Conference on Digital Image Computing: Techniques and Applications (DICTA)_, 794--800.

+[7] E. Madigan, Y. Guo, M. Pickering, A. Held, and X. Jia (2018).
+Quantitative monitoring of complete rice growing seasons using Sentinel 2 time series images.
+In _Proceedings of the 2018 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 7699--7702.

-[7] Y. Guo, X. Jia, and D. Paull (2017).
+[6] Y. Guo, X. Jia, and D. Paull (2017).
 Sequential classifier training for rice mapping with multitemporal remote sensing imagery.
-In _ISPRS Annals of Photogrammetry, Remote Sensing & Spatial Information Sciences_, _4_, 161–165.
+In _ISPRS Annals of Photogrammetry, Remote Sensing & Spatial Information Sciences_, _4_, 161--165.

-[6] Y. Guo, X. Jia, and D. Paull (2017).
+[5] Y. Guo, X. Jia, and D. Paull (2017).
 A domain-transfer support vector machine for multi-temporal remote sensing imagery classification.
-In _Proceedings of the 2017 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 2215–2218.
+In _Proceedings of the 2017 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 2215--2218.

-[5] Y. Guo, X. Jia, and D. Paull (2016).
+[4] Y. Guo, X. Jia, and D. Paull (2016).
 Multi-kernel retrieval of land surface bidirectional reflectance distribution functions based on l1-norm optimization.
-In _Proceedings of the 2016 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 1358–1361.
+In _Proceedings of the 2016 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 1358--1361.

-[4] Y. Guo, F. Zhao, Y. Huang, K. N. Reddy, Y. Zhao, and L. Dong (2014).
+[3] Y. Guo, F. Zhao, Y. Huang, K. N. Reddy, Y. Zhao, and L. Dong (2014).
 Detection of the onset of crop stress induced by glyphosate using chlorophyll fluorescence measurements.
-In _Proceedings of the Third International Conference on Agro-Geoinformatics_, 560–564. **Best Student Paper Award**
+In _Proceedings of the Third International Conference on Agro-Geoinformatics_, 560--564. **Best Student Paper Award**

+[2] P. Zhang, F. Zhao, Y. Guo, Y. Zhao, L. Dong, and H. Zhao (2014).
+Sensitivity analysis of the row model’s input parameters.
+In _Proceedings of the Third International Conference on Agro-Geoinformatics_, 220--224.

-[3] Y. Guo, F. Zhao, Y. Huang, M. A. Lee, K. N. Reddy, R. S. Fletcher, S. J. Thomson, and J. Huang (2013).
+[1] Y. Guo, F. Zhao, Y. Huang, M. A. Lee, K. N. Reddy, R. S. Fletcher, S. J. Thomson, and J. Huang (2013).
 Early detection of crop injury from glyphosate by foliar biochemical parameter inversion through leaf reflectance measurement.
-In _Proceedings of the Second International Conference on Agro-Geoinformatics_, 116–120.
+In _Proceedings of the Second International Conference on Agro-Geoinformatics_, 116--120.

-[2] E. Madigan, Y. Guo, M. Pickering, A. Held, and X. Jia (2018).
-Quantitative monitoring of complete rice growing seasons using Sentinel 2 time series images.
-In _Proceedings of the 2018 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)_, 7699–7702.

-[1] P. Zhang, F. Zhao, Y. Guo, Y. Zhao, L. Dong, and H. Zhao (2014).
-Sensitivity analysis of the row model’s input parameters.
-In _Proceedings of the Third International Conference on Agro-Geoinformatics_, 220–224.

 ### Conference Presentations